JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 #### File Transfer

-- [x] An improved WebUI for file upload and download, allowing users to upload files and receive a unique access link.
+- [x] An improved WebUI for file upload and download, allowing users to upload files and receive a unique access token.
-- [x] Users can upload files and receive a unique link for access.
+- [x] Users can upload files and receive a unique token for access.
-- [ ] Users may download files by entering the unique link.
+- [x] Users may download files by entering the unique token.
 - [x] File integrity is ensured by performing a hash check before and after transfer.
 - [ ] Face-to-face file sharing by scanning QR codes or other methods.
+(Discontinued due to purpose-related considerations)

 ### Additional Features / Final Version